Alberta Human Rights Act: A 2026 Guide for Employers

 • Source of income (e.g., social assistance)

-Duty to accommodate and undue hardship
+Duty to accommodate at work and undue hardship

 Are your company policies compliant with the Alberta Human Rights Act?